Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 In our hands-on tests, the VPN was always quick enough to load live blackout NHL games in full resolution — even when connecting from the US to a European server.

-Within the US, we observed a barely noticeable speed loss of 4Mbps connecting to neighboring states.
+Within the US, we observed a barely noticeable speed loss of 4% connecting to neighboring states.

-Overall, the connection speeds offered by PIA are more than enough for streaming NHL games in HD without any buffering or lag.
+Overall, the internet speeds we experienced through PIA were more than enough for streaming games in HD, without any buffering or lag.

 Very Affordable on Longer-term Plans

-Surfshark might not be as fast as PIA, especially over longer distances, but it’s by far a better VPN option to watch ESPN+ on Android and to access NHL.TV on DAZN.
+Surfshark isn’t as fast as PIA, especially over longer distances.
+That said, it’s a far better option to watch ESPN+ on Android, and to access NHL.TV on DAZN.

-This is thanks to its Android’s app exceptional integrated GPS spoofer and the fact that the VPN unblocks more DAZN regions than PIA.
+This is thanks to its Android app’s exceptional integrated GPS spoofer, and the fact that the VPN unblocks more DAZN regions than PIA.

 The ESPN+ mobile app uses your device’s GPS location data to enforce geo-blocking for live broadcasts.